-A few weeks ago I went on a business trip to the Silicon Valley.
-Between the last business meeting and my return flight to Germany I had 24 hours to spend near SF.
+A few weeks ago I went on a business trip to Silicon Valley.
+Between the last business meeting and my return flight to Germany, I had 24 hours to spend near SF.

-My first stop was at Santa Cruz.
-I really liked this city with it’s cool people, nice cafés and fashion boutiques.
+My first stop was in Santa Cruz.
+I really liked this city with its cool people, nice cafés and fashion boutiques.
 You can feel some kind of alternative surfer spirit in the city, not found in many other places in the US.

-After a short visit of Santa Cruz I continued to Monterey where I went to the typical tourist spots: old pier, cannery row and the beautiful aquarium.
+After a short visit to Santa Cruz I continued to Monterey where I went to the typical tourist spots: old pier, cannery row, and the beautiful aquarium.

 I spent several hours there and was shooting until long after sunset with exposure times of up to five minutes.